WA6YDQ/nano80/README.md

 programs and upload then.
 See README.bootloader for use.

-There are two programs used to create and send the .hexfiles: ihex.c and upload.c
+There are two programs used to create and send the .hexfiles:
+- ihex.c
+- upload.c

-ihex converts the .com output of the assembler into intel .hex files upload is a serial based uploader that allows for the slow memory access of the FRAM memory chip.
+ihex converts the .com output of the assembler into intel .hex files. upload is a serial based uploader that allows for the slow memory access of the FRAM memory chip.

-to compile these 2 programs:
+To compile these 2 programs:
 - cc -o ihex ihex.c
 - cc -o upload upload.c